Apple Apologizes For iPhone Slowdown Drama, Will Offer $29 Battery Replacements - Slashdot

 Have you been living under a rock for the last 3-4 years?
 Apple's software quality is on par with a high school computer class these days.
 They can't even merge OS fixes from one OS forward into the next release branch.

+It would put them closer to par with their hardware development process.
+They've been designing hardware with major flaws for years and never acknowledging a thing.
+If a customer complains loud enough, they get a free replacement with no explanation - but no recalls, no attempts at anything better.
+Especially see every Macbook Pro for the last 10 years.

-The cynic in me asks (Score:1)
+The cynic in me asks (Score:4, Interesting)

 Did they do it all on purpose for some twisted marketing reason, from slowing it down, to leaking the problem, to giving a solution.
 The X is not selling well.
 I was at my carrier's store getting a new phone today (not an apple) and asked about the X. The manager said they had 20 in stock and they were not moving.
 Worse for them, they own it, can't discount it and can't return unsold inventory back to apple.
 There could be some very unhappy carriers if the get stuck with a bunch of X's.
-Could this battery g
+Could this battery getting headlines actually help sales of the X in some weird way?

 what apple should do for old phones (Score:2)